zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

-# Create a Data Flow, Integration task, Data Loader Task and SQL Task
+# Create a Data Loader task, two Data Flows, Integration tasks and a SQL task

 ## Introduction

-This lab will walk you through the steps to create a **Data Loader task**, **two Data Flows**, an **Integration tasks** and a **SQL task** in OCI Data Integration.
+This lab will walk you through the steps to create a **Data Loader task**, **two Data Flows** along with **Integration tasks** and a **SQL task** in OCI Data Integration.
 The use-case for each of these data integration tasks is detailed at the beginning of each of the steps.

 *Estimated Lab Time*: 1 hour